bagels725/Nebu/README.md

 🚨 WORK IN PROGRESS 🚨

 Nebu (from the name of the Ancient Egyptian symbol for gold) is a semi-serious proof-of-stake cryptocurrency.
+It is based off of NaivecoinStake (naivecoinstake.learn.uno).

 # Nebu Whitepaper (if you could really call it that)